 No!
 The volunteer commitment is only 4 hours over 22 weeks.
 It involves doing 2 shifts at distribution, either a set-up (4:15-6:15) or a closing (6:30-8:30).
 If you can’t lift heavy boxes of veggies, there are still things for you to do.

 How much produce do you get?

 You can choose to purchase a full or a single share of produce.
 A full share feeds approximately 3-4 people; a half-share feeds 1-2 people, depending on how much you eat.
 Each share size consists of 7-10 different vegetables or herbs.
-See examples of last year’s shares.
-You can also see a chart of our farmer’s anticipated weekly harvest on their website.
+See a chart of our farmer’s anticipated weekly harvest on their website.

 Where do the vegetables come from?

 The farm we partner with is about 127 miles away near Hudson, in upstate NY.
 Later in the summer we usually have a day trip to visit our farmers.
 The Farm at Miller’s Crossing: http://www.farmatmillerscrossing.com

 The vegetables are certified organic, picked the day of distribution, delicious and seasonal–you can’t get them any fresher than that.
 The fruit is as close to organic as is possible in this region.